This set of Optical Communications Questions and Answers for Experienced people focuses on “Preparation of Optical Fibers – Liquid Phase Techniques”.

 Explanation: The minute perturbations and impurities in the fiber include formations of bubbles and involvement of particulate matter.
 The losses due to such impurities can be between 500 and 1000 dB/km.

-10. Graded index fibers produced by liquid-phase melting technique are less dispersive than step-index fibers.
-State whether the given statement is true or false.
+10. Graded index fibers produced by liquid-phase melting techniques are less dispersive than step-index fibers.

 Explanation: Liquid-phase melting technique does not offer optimum parabolic profile fibers.
 This parabolic profile yields minimum pulse dispersion.
 Graded index fibers prepared using liquid-phase melting techniques are less dispersive but do not have the bandwidth-length products of optimum profile fibers.